siouan/frontend-gradle-plugin/README.md

 ### Install frontend dependencies

 Depending on the value of the `yarnEnabled` property, the task `installFrontend` issues either a `npm install` command or a `yarn` command.
-If a `package.json` file is found in the task's directory, the command shall install dependencies and tools for frontend development.
+If a `package.json` file is found in the project's directory, the command shall install dependencies and tools for frontend development.

 ### Clean frontend

 The `cleanFrontend` task does nothing by default, considering frontend generated resources (pre-processed Typescript files, SCSS stylesheets...) are written in the `${project.buildDir}` directory.
 If it is not the case, this task may be useful to clean the relevant directory.
-To do so, a clean script must be defined in the task's `package.json` file, and the `cleanScript` property must be set to the corresponding NPM/Yarn command.
+To do so, a clean script must be defined in the project's `package.json` file, and the `cleanScript` property must be set to the corresponding NPM/Yarn command.

 ### Assemble frontend

 The `assembleFrontend` task shall be used to integrate a frontend's build script into Gradle builds.
-The build script must be defined in the task's `package.json` file, and the `assembleScript` property must be set to the corresponding NPM/Yarn command.
+The build script must be defined in the project's `package.json` file, and the `assembleScript` property must be set to the corresponding NPM/Yarn command.

 ### Check frontend

 The `checkFrontend` task shall be used to integrate a frontend's check script into Gradle builds.
-The check script must be defined in the task's `package.json` file, and the `checkscript` property must be set with the corresponding NPM/Yarn command.
+The check script must be defined in the project's `package.json` file, and the `checkscript` property must be set with the corresponding NPM/Yarn command.
 A typical check script defined in the project's `package.json` file may lint frontend source files, execute tests, and perform additional analysis tasks.